-Every large galaxy has a black hole in its center \cite{Kormendy2013}.
-The interaction between the black hole and their host profoundly shapes galactic evolution and the Universe as a whole \cite{2018IllustrisTNG}.
-The key feature of this interaction are black hole jets -- or more generally winds \cite{Blandford2019,1984jet} -- which every black hole must have \cite{2002apa..book.....F}.
-Despite our Galaxy's central black hole, Sagittarius A* (\sgra), proximity and importance, the active wind from it has eluded scientists for over half a century \cite{Lynden-Bell1971}.
-Here we report the discovery of a large active wind from \sgra \ using unprecedentedly deep observations with the Atacama Large Millimeter/Submillimeter Array (ALMA).
-We detect a large conical clearing in the cold molecular gas surrounding \sgra\ that is at least 1~parsec in length and has a 45-degree\ opening angle.
-The morphology and energetics of this structure are consistent with active clearing by a hot wind from \sgra.
-This finding resolves the long-standing mystery of the missing wind from \sgra, and delivers the most detailed look yet of black hole feeding and feedback processes in our Galactic center.
+Every large galaxy has a black hole in its center.
+The interaction between the black hole and its host profoundly shapes galactic evolution and the Universe as a whole.
+The key features of this interaction are black hole jets -- or more generally, winds -- which every black hole must have.
+Despite the proximity and importance of our Galaxy's central black hole, Sagittarius A* (\sgra), the active wind from it has eluded scientists for over half a century.
+Here we report the discovery of a large active wind from \sgra \ using unprecedentedly deep (T$_{\rm{b}} \sim30$ mK) and high angular resolution ($\lesssim$0.25\arcsec) observations with the Atacama Large Millimeter/Submillimeter Array (ALMA).
+We detect a large conical clearing in the cold molecular gas surrounding \sgra\ that is at least 1~parsec long and has a $\sim$45~degree opening angle.
+The morphology and energetics of this structure are consistent with active clearing of gas by a hot wind from \sgra.